kendarorg/vibecoding/README.md

 * At that point i refactored the application to extract server and client and discovered that the implementation of the listing of file was missing
 * I requested to fill it, but it was not respecting the requirements... and decided to implement it with Copilot and Claude
 * I went to implement directly the algorithm for internal synchronization and its tests (plus some small refactoring) because it would had been to long to explain!
+* After this i tried to do the file transfers in parallel for backup and restore.
+But the results where atrocious, i kept just the main skeleton and cloned around
+* I tried then to add my buffer implementation, for serialization, and the new serialize/deserialize methods where mostly added to the messages classes BUT forgot to implement the conversion for the sub objects.
+Here the autocomplete was very kind

 ### my-ai-cms according to Claude